What is a master of arts in education – special education?

 17:1Student to special education teacher ratio in the U.S. based on 2019-2020 data

 Hone teaching skills to address children of all abilities, cast a wider vocational net and elevate your annual salary with a master’s in special education.
-Some career options include middle school or secondary school special education certified teacher, elementary school special education certified teacher, inclusionary classroom teacher PK-12, early interventionist, and district-level curriculum coordinator, among others.
+Some career options include middle school or secondary school special education certified teacher, elementary school special education certified teacher, inclusionary classroom teacher PK-12, and district-level curriculum coordinator, among others.

 According to payscale.com, the average base salary for those who hold a master’s degree in special education is $63,000.